Walton5888/arch.github.io/README.md

 grub-mkconfig -o /boot/grub/grub.cfg

 ## Step 16: Install a Desktop Environment (GNOME)
-Type the following commands into your shell:
-# Install the GNOME de
-pacman -S xorg-server xorg-xinit gnome
+pacman -S xorg-server xorg-xinit gnome systemctl enable gdm

-# Enables the display manager.
-systemctl enable gdm

 ## Step 17: Logout and Restart the System
-Type the following commands into your shell:
-#Exits the envioirnment
 exit
-#Un-mounts partitions
 umount -R /mnt
-#Restarts the system
 reboot

 ## Step 18: Completion